Chuck Long: Coaching career

 Long transitioned to a career as a football coach.
 He returned to his alma mater in 1995, serving as Iowa's defensive backs coach.
 Though Long had no coaching experience and had played on the offensive side of the ball for his entire career, he quickly became a respected defensive coach.
-In his three seasons coaching defensive backs from 1995–1997, Iowa posted a 24–12 record and advanced to a bowl game all three years.
+In his three seasons coaching defensive backs from 1995 to 1997, Iowa posted a 24–12 record and advanced to a bowl game all three years.
 Iowa led the nation in interceptions returned for touchdowns in 1995, while the 1997 squad led the Big Ten in interceptions.

 Long switched to coaching Iowa's quarterbacks and special teams in 1998.
 After the 1998 season, Iowa coach Hayden Fry retired, and though Long was considered for the job, Fry was ultimately succeeded by Kirk Ferentz.
 Ferentz retained Long from Fry's staff, and Long served Ferentz in the same capacity for the 1999 season.

 After five seasons coaching at Iowa, Long left the Hawkeyes to become the quarterbacks coach at Oklahoma.
 Oklahoma coach Bob Stoops and Long were teammates on Iowa's 1982 Rose Bowl team.
 Long was an assistant on the Oklahoma team that claimed the 2000 Bowl Championship Series national title.
 He coached quarterback Josh Heupel to a second-place finish in the Heisman Trophy balloting that year.

 After the 2001 season, Long was promoted to Oklahoma's offensive coordinator position.
 Oklahoma won the Rose Bowl following the 2002 season, and in 2003, the Sooners set a Big 12 Conference record by averaging 51.5 points per game.